Saturday, October 5, 2024

 The challenge for Trump: The parts of western North Carolina and eastern Georgia that were flooded by the monster storm are largely Republican.
 In 2020, he won 61 percent of the vote in the North Carolina counties that were declared a disaster after Helene.
 He won 54 percent of the vote in Georgia’s disaster counties." (our emphasis)

-Of course, hard-hit Asheville, NC and the surrounding region is a Dem bastion, so there will be a counter effect for Dems.
+Of course, hard-hit Asheville, NC and the surrounding region is a Dem bastion, so there might be a counter effect for Dems.

 Recognizing that Trump supporters need assistance in the wake of a natural disaster, it's notable that the Party they support consistently votes to reduce or eliminate Federal disaster funding, and Trump's Project 2025 proposes to drastically change the National Weather Service / NOAA which is vital to tracking and assessing major storms like Helene.
 The Politico article continues: